Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 This can be a beneficial property in some cases, for example the No-Op case.
-No-Op means that no scaling, shifting or similiar is performed, that is, the input is resampled at exactly the same positions.
+No-Op means that no scaling, shifting or similar is performed, that is, the input is resampled at exactly the same positions.
 In this case,
 an interpolation filter will return the input image untouched,